 Is Your Company Ready for CPQ?

 As marketing, sales, and business operations continue to evolve and streamline their interconnected processes, organizations are realizing the benefits that a CPQ (Configure-Price-Quote) system can provide.
 If you’re wrestling with unruly product catalogs, business rules that are unclear or inconsistently followed, complex pricing policies, or frequent configuration or pricing mistakes, then a well-implemented CPQ can be life-altering.
+So, is your team ready for CPQ?

 When we first engage clients on CPQ projects, many are facing the following: